Córdoba, Veracruz: Economy

 The main economic activities are agriculture, ranching, industry and trade.
 The principal crops are sugar cane, coffee, avocado, orange, lemon, and rice, along with some non-traditional crops as anturios, heliconias and palma camedor.

 A highway connects Córdoba with the state's principal port, Veracruz.
 There is an adequate workforce, with a relatively low annual wage, providing opportunities for hiring for industry.

 Córdoba is the focal point for the local sugar milling and coffee processing industries, and it is also an important place for marketing and refining tropical fruits.

 Several medical institutions provide public-health services in Córdoba, including the ISSSTE, the IMSS, and the SCSP.
 There is also a local Cruz Roja (Red Cross) hospital, and several private hospitals.

 The city has a large number of entertainment centers, including billiard halls, ballrooms and discothèques.
 Cordoba has three libraries, three auditoriums, a theatre and a museum.

 Transportation

 From 1902 to 1953, Córdoba was served by the Córdoba and Huatusco Railroad narrow-gauge railroad.
 The line operated as a unique and scenic gauge branch of Ferrocarril Mexicano from 1909 through 1951.

 Demographics

 As of 2020, the municipality of Córdoba has an approximate population of 204,721 inhabitants, 139,075 residing in the municipal seat, which represents 2.57% of the total population of the State of Veracruz, which makes it the 6th largest in the state.
 Other localities include San Román (10,907 hab.), Crucero Nacional (8,479 hab.), La Luz y Trinidad Palotal (3,584 hab.) and Colorines (2,911 hab.).

+Córdoba is the seat of Córdoba Metropolitan Area, with another 7 municipalities: Amatlán de los Reyes, Atoyac, Cuitláhuac, Cuichapa, Fortín, Ixhuatlán del Café and Yanga.
+The metro area recorded a population of 422,487 inhabitants as 2020.